 Gotchas

 • Particle anchoring.
-The manager sets style.translate to the world-to-local position of the target rect center.
+The attractor sets style.translate to the world-to-local position of the target rect center.
 The element box still anchors at left: 0; top: 0.
 Recenter visually with negative margins equal to half the particle's size (the margin-left: -8px; margin-top: -8px pattern above).
 Otherwise particles will appear shifted by half their box.

 • Cancellation still fires OnAllArrived. handle.Cancel() removes any in-flight particles and fires OnAllArrived once so callers can rely on it as a single completion signal.
 Per-particle OnArrive is not fired for cancelled particles.